-All staff are required to read and sign their understanding of and compliance with the Code, the Personal Data Management Policy, Document Retention Policy, Declaration of Conflict of Interest, seeking approval for outside work, etc. when they first join CIC, as well as at the beginning of each year.
+All staff are required to read and sign their understanding of and compliance with the Code, the Personal Data (Privacy) Policy and relevant Standard and Procedure, Document Retention Policy, Declaration of Conflict of Interest, seeking approval for outside work, etc. when they first join the CIC, as well as at the beginning of each year.
 Staff are also reminded to check and update their personal information on the Human Resources Management System to ensure their accuracy.
 Announcement will also be issued to staff on regular basis, in particular prior to major festivals such as Mid-Autumn Festival, Christmas, Lunar New Year, etc. reminding them on CIC Policy on Anti-Bribery.